-This bird was imported from China to the United States in 1881.
-It was first brought to Minnesota in 1916.
+Ring-necked pheasants were first successfully imported from China to the United States in 1881.
+Their first successful release in Minnesota came in 1916.
 The ring-necked pheasant is one of Minnesota's most popular upland game birds.
-It's commonly seen in rural areas near grassy fields and grain crops, such as corn.
-Pheasants eat insects, weed seeds and grain and can survive extreme weather, from near-drought in summers to winter blizzards.
+It is a grassland-dependent species most commonly seen in rural areas near grassy fields and grain crops, such as corn.
+Pheasants eat insects, weed seeds and grain and can survive a relatively wide range of temperature conditions.

 General description: The ring-necked pheasant is a chicken-like bird with a long tail found mainly in the agricultural lands of rural America.

 Length: 20 to 36 inches, including the tail.

 Color: Males (called cocks or roosters) have mostly reddish-orange body feathers, greenish black heads with a red eye patch and white neck rings.
 They also have a sharp spur on each leg which can be used to differentiate first-year males from older males.
 Females are mottled brown which aids in their camouflage when sitting on a nest.

 Sound: Ring-necked pheasant roosters crow loudly in spring and summer, especially at dawn and dusk.
 A rooster's crow is often followed by loud, rapid beating of the wings that can be heard only from relatively close distances.
 Roosters also often cackle when they fly.